 Before starting my career in information technology, I was a professional jazz and blues saxophonist.
-As a musician, I had the good fortune of learning this lesson early on and stick-
+As a musician, I had the good fortune of learning this lesson early on and sticking to it.
+Being the worst guy in the band means always playing with people who are better than you.

 Now, why would you always choose to be the worst person in a band?
-"Isn't it unnverving," you ask?
+"Isn't it unnerving?" you ask.
 Yes, it's extremely unnerving at first.
 As a young musician, I would find myself in situations where I was so obviously the worst guy in the band that I was sure I would stick out like a sore thumb.
 I'd show up to a gig and not even want to unpack my saxophone for fear I'd be forcefully ejected from the bandstand.
-I'd find myself standing next to people I looked up to, expected to perform at their level sometimes as the lead instrument!
+I'd find myself standing next to people I looked up to, expected to perform at their level-sometimes as the lead instrument!